felixleopoldo/benchpress/docs/source/module_add.rst

 ########################

-How to sample data depends on the model one samples from.
+While the data sampling procedure depends on the model to sample from, in most cases we are interested in drawing IID samples.
-However, the :ref:`iid` module is a generic module to sample data from all modules.
+The :ref:`iid` module is a generic module to sample data from many different models.
-So sampling IID data the preferred alternative is to alter the :ref:`iid` module.
+So for sampling IID data, the preferred way is to alter the :ref:`iid` module.
-However, sometime for implementational reasons, as some sampling function also takes additional arguments  it is easier to create a new module (as in the case of sampling from data from a SEM using gCastle, see :ref:`gcastle_iidsim` ).
+However, for implementational reasons, as some sampling functions also takes additional arguments it is sometimes easier to create a new module (as in the case of sampling from data from a SEM using gCastle, see :ref:`gcastle_iidsim` ).

 Algorithm module